You Think Your Cat Hates Pet Clothes? How to Turn a “Nay” into a “Yay”!

 Try the Sock Method First

-So here’s the real talk: before you invest in pet fashion, test the waters.
-Take an old sock, cut off the toe and make two small holes for the front legs.
-Voilà – your kitty has a practice sweater!
-You can do the same with the sleeve of an old shirt or sweater.
+So here’s some real talk: before you spend money on pet clothes, test the waters first.
+Take an old sock, cut off the toe, and cut two small holes for the front legs.
+Congratulations, your cat now has a practice sweater!
+You can do the same thing with the sleeve of an old shirt or jumper.

 Stretchy Fabric is Key